wrcorcoran/2324_TeamSingh_ERSP/Winter2023/ResearchLog.md

 - ArangoDB Interactive Tutorials - FAISS implementation is fragmented and unfinished.
 However, It appeared that they were using FAISS on top.
 Not as a querying capability.
 This is not what we are looking for.
 - fastgraphml - This basically just involves the power of FAISS into fastgraphml.
 There is no difference between using FAISS's function and fastgraphml's. fastgraphml purely implements FAISS's functionality, which no added usage.
 However, it does add the capability to *store* embeddings back into FAISS.
 The implementation is to include the nearest neighbors and their respective cosine similarity as a list in the database.
 This could be helpful with ideas for how to store it - but not as a querying functionality.

+- Zero progress being made on installing ArangoDB.
+Thinking it's probably wise to give that up.
+Moving to focus strictly on OpenCypher.
+If that doesn't work, will have to move to a smaller repository to build on top of.

 #### Struggles:
 - It seems to be almost impossible to get ArangoDB to work well on a single machine.
 CSC has limitations (not able to run sudo or Docker).